gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

     add_action( 'admin_enqueue_scripts', 'add_sample_sales_by_country_register_script' );
     ```

-5. Go to the admin area of your local WordPress installation, locate our extension under *Plugins | Install Plugins*, and activate the extension.
+5. Go to the admin area of your local WordPress installation, locate the new extension under *Plugins | Install Plugins*, and activate it.

 #### Making the extension discoverable via WordPress admin sidebar

 Our extension is now live but it doesn't do anything.
 Let's start by making it discoverable in the section of WordPress Admin that WooCommerce uses.

 First, let's add a link to the extension's page to WordPress Admin's sidebar.
 All WooCommerce reports powered by WooCommerce Admin are available under the *Analytics* group, so we'll add our extension there as well.
 To do this, we'll need to hook into a backend filter called `woocommerce_analytics_report_menu_items`.